zepinglee/citeproc-js/ref/citeproc-doc/citeproc-doc.rst

 ``given`` field for trailing terms that contain no uppercase letters.

 For some names, leading lowercase terms in the ``family`` field should be treated as part of the name itself, and not as particles.
-Such names should (always) be passed to the processor wrapped in quotation
+The ``parse-names`` flag should not be set on such names:
 marks:

 .. code-block:: js

    { "author" : [
-       { "family" : "\"van der Vlist\"",
+       { "family" : "van der Vlist",
           "given" : "Eric"
        }
      ]